lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 d) For each nonempty bin B, select a point q whose polar component r is greatest (among points in B).
 Then replace each point p in B with a point p' whose polar coordinates are (r(p), $`\theta`$(q)).
 That is, slide p along a circle centered at the hub until it intersects the line from the hub to q, and label the new point p’.

-e) Construct a new list of points from the points in the bins.
-Sort the list by $`\theta`$ and pass it to Step 3.
+e) Construct a new list of points from the points in the bins, and pass it to Step 3.

 ___